Political posturing: Description

 Politics involves, among other aspects, the use of communication to reconcile differences, persuade fellow citizens, and reach decisions about governing or social order.
 While public speaking and other forms of communication are thus a part of political activity, speaking that is regarded as shallowly signalling positions without substantively affecting policy or government structures is often criticized.

 News media may encourage or contribute to political posturing or grandstanding by presenting politicians' speeches or other performances to their constituents.
-Elected politicians appear to use speeches not directly related to legislating as an opportunity to present a preferred image.
+Elected politicians appear to use speeches not directly related to legislation as an opportunity to present a preferred image.
 For example, one study of the United States Congress found that the length of sessions has increased since the introduction of live television coverage.
 The speeches broadcast include what the study authors call "persuasive advertising campaigns to win the production contract from [politicians'] constituencies."

 Posturing may be seen not only in political rhetoric but also in legislative, law enforcement, or other official actions undertaken not on the basis of their effectiveness, but in order to reduce or deflect criticism aimed at public officials.
 It is common for people to react emotionally rather than rationally to crisis or controversy.
 In response, political actors may undertake visible yet superficial actions, as these are relatively easy to understand or to see, and they may satisfy emotional responses such as anger or fear more quickly than would be necessary for in-depth substantive responses.
 If a political actor can take credit for quick response, and if more effective responses are less likely to gain support in the short-term, there may be pressure in favor of political posturing.

 Justin Tosi and Brandon Warmke use the term "moral grandstanding" to describe similar behavior where people exaggerate emotions and opinions in a public forum in order to gain social status, especially among people who agree with them.
 This can also involve public shaming, abandonment of nuance and context, and a mob mentality of trumped-up charges and excessive outrage.
 Jonathan Haidt and Tobias Rose-Stockwell note this happens on social media.